Diagnosing patients with Interstitial Lung Disease

 What medications have you taken in the past?

-Auto immune conditions, connective tissue disorders, sarcoidosis, gastroesophageal reflux disease, COVID infection, lupus, herpes, hepatitis C and Epstein Barr virus all increase the risk of ILD.
+Auto immune conditions, connective tissue disorders, sarcoidosis, gastroesophageal reflux disease, COVID infection, lupus, hepatitis C and Epstein Barr virus all increase the risk of ILD.
 ILDs can also coexist with asthma and COPD.

 Some ILDs are inherited.